 Energy efficiency is improved for a number of reasons.
 With no transformer core to heat there are no iron losses; with no windings there are no copper losses.
 Both factors contribute to energy savings.
 Transformerless designs also exhibit lower input current harmonic distortion (THDi) and an improved input Power Factor, which both reduce wasted energy.
 Eliminating wasted energy also reduces heating effects, and therefore cooling costs.
 Further energy savings arise from modular technology which, as we shall see, is made possible by transformerless design.

-Eliminating the transformer reduces the UPS’s size and weight by something like 66%.
+Eliminating the transformer reduces the uninterruptible power supply’s size and weight by something like 66%.
 This is a large reduction which has had a profound effect on the way UPSs are seen and used.
 Kohler Uninterruptible Power Ltd (KUP) realised that a 3-phase UPS power supply rated up to 50 kVA could be implemented as a rackmounting module rather than a large standalone unit.
 And implementing a UPS as a set of modules in a rack rather than a single standalone unit gives great flexibility as well as space savings.
 This flexibility allows right sizing, with a UPS solution that’s closely matched to its load.
 The result is less capital and space wasted on unnecessary capacity together with maximised operating efficiency.
 An example shows the efficiency savings possible: